daniel-mar/daniel-mar/README.md

 #### Here are a collection of projects that I've developed throughout my software development journey!

-- ⚡ Fun fact: I get a kick out of finding more efficient ways in doing repetitive tasks.
+- ⚡ Fun fact about me: I get a kick out of finding more efficient ways in doing repetitive tasks.
 Especially when I garden!

 # Frontend Development